noah344/CTF_Stuff/PicoCTF/2021/General_Skills/Python_Wrangling/Python_Wrangling.md

 # Python Wrangling
-Python Wrangling is a challenge by SYREAL from picoCTF 2021 now in the picoGym worth 10 points.\
+This was a challenge listed in PicoCTF 2021.
+It's listed as easy and categorized as a General Skills challenge.\
 Direct Link:  https://play.picoctf.org/practice/challenge/166

 ## Description
+The Description reads:
-Python scripts are invoked kind of like programs in the Terminal...
-Can you run this python script using this password to get the flag?
+> Python scripts are invoked kind of like programs in the Terminal...\
+> Can you run this python script using this password to get the flag?
-(Note, the script, password file, and flag file will all be uploaded as individual files in this folder).

 ## Hints
+There are two hints for this challenge:
-Hint 1:  Get the Python script accessible in your shell by entering the following command in the Terminal prompt: $ wget https://mercury.picoctf.net/static/5c4c0cbfbc149f3b0fc55c26f36ee707/ende.py\
+> Get the Python script accessible in your shell by entering the following command in the Terminal prompt: $ wget https://mercury.picoctf.net/static/5c4c0cbfbc149f3b0fc55c26f36ee707/ende.py\
-Hint 2:  $ man python
+> $ man python

+# Solving
+## My Thoughts
+Super easy intro challenge for Python.

-## Solution
+## Python
-Ok, so this one's another simple one but I think there's some extra learning that can be done here.\
+This one's another simple one but I think there's some extra learning that can be done here.\
 We are provided with a python file, why not go through and comment it out to see what it's doing?
-I'll be uploading both the base file and my commented file for you to look through.
+I uploaded my commented file for you to look through.

 I'd encourage you do the same on your own and then compare with what I got, google is your friend here!
 This is one of the best ways to learn python.